Christopher Larson, MD

 J. Patrick Smith, MD

 Board-certified orthopedic surgeon, J. Patrick Smith, earned his medical degree from the University of Minnesota Medical School and completed his orthopaedic residency at the University of Minnesota.
 Since that time he has specialized in sports medicine and adult reconstructive surgery, particularly of the knee.
 He is an active member of the AOSSM, (American Orthopaedic Society for Sports Medicine).
 Dr. Smith also served as the fellowship program director in years past and continues to teach within the program.

-Dr. Smith sees patients at Minnesota Orthopedic Sports Medicine Institute(MOSMI)/Twin Cities Orthopedics in Minneapolis and Eden Prairie.
+Dr. Smith sees patients at Minnesota Orthopedic Sports Medicine Institute(MOSMI)/Twin Cities Orthopedics in Edina.
 He serves as Orthopaedic Team Physician for the University of Minnesota Gopher Football and Wrestling programs and as Team Physician and Medical Director for Hamline University Department of Athletics.
 His wide-ranging community sports medicine experience includes providing physician coverage for such events as the NCAA-Final Four, NCAA Sub-Regional/Regionals, Team USA Canadian Cup and the Walker Cup.